vitekzkytek/ResearchersInstitutionalMobility/readme.md

 ### 4. Filtering Leiden-ranking universities
 The GRID universities were semi-automatically matched with Leiden Ranking universities.
 The final dataset only includes succesfully matched universities.

-## Figures and tables for the paper
-Notebook with generated figures for the full paper is available `./code/04_Figures_Tables.ipynb`